front-end-foundations/6-Basilica/readme.md

 # VI - Basilica!
 JavaScript and SASS

-**Important:** DO NOT DOWNLOAD THE ZIP.
-See the command line instructions below.
+**Important: DO NOT DOWNLOAD THE ZIP.** See the command line instructions below.

 ## Homework

 * Change the popover behavior so it displays a different message for each of the three navigation buttons
-* Develop a final project proposal
+* Develop a final project proposal - focus on the content you will need

 ## Command Line